 Is there more to do in Tokyo or Uluru National Park (Ayers Rock)?

 Tourists will generally find more to do in Tokyo.
 Although Tokyo and Uluru National Park (Ayers Rock) are both popular with visitors, Tokyo has more sights, activities, and attractions for travelers.
-Tokyo is more popular for its museums, food, nightlife, music, shopping, and big city activities, while Uluru National Park (Ayers Rock) is known for its resorts, hiking, and impressive beauty.
+Tokyo is more popular for its museums and attractions, food, nightlife, music, shopping, and big city activities, while Uluru National Park (Ayers Rock) is known for its resorts, hiking, and impressive beauty.
 Tokyo is popular for its ultramodern skyscrapers, neon lights, historic temples, lively karaoke bars, and peaceful parks.
 It is also home to The Sensō-ji Temple.
 Uluru National Park (Ayers Rock) is popular for its natural beauty and its spiritual and sacred significance in the Anangu culture.

 How is Tokyo different from Uluru National Park (Ayers Rock)?